-Bella needed medication, needed guidance to come off the alcohol before she entered rehab.
+Laura was given medication.
+She needed guidance to come off the alcohol before she entered rehab.
 She was booked into the detox centre for a two-week stay.
-After one week, I received a phone call, ‘Can you and Dad come and visit, and meet my care worker?’
+After one week, I received a phone call, ‘Can you and Dad come and visit to meet my care worker?’

-Christmas eve was the day we went to visit Bella.
+Christmas eve was the day we went to visit Laura.
 We dreaded going to such a place, to see our daughter there.

 It was a huge Victorian house on a tree-lined street.
-Men, in hooded jackets milled outside, dragging on cigarettes.
-Husband took a deep breath, and inhaled unwanted nicotine, when he read the plaque on the wall: Mental Health services, this hit him hard.
+Men in hooded jackets milled outside, dragging on cigarettes.
+Husband took a deep breath and inhaled unwanted nicotine.
+When he read the plaque on the wall: Mental Health Services, it hit him hard.

 The care worker was younger than our daughter, what experience could she have?
 She gave advice on how to forgive our daughter.
-This young girl advised us on forgiveness.
+This young girl advised us on forgiveness!
 We the loving parents who supported our daughter.
-Who forgave her time and again, when the daughter treated us badly were lectured on forgiveness?
-She said in her experience, not many years of, Bella would be one of the ones to make it – to recover--and become clean.
-We listened; we wanted to believe.
-Bella looked fresh and happy, and we were glad to see that.
+Who forgave her time and again, when the daughter treated us badly.
+We were lectured on forgiveness?
+She said in her experience, not many years of, Laura would be one of the ones to make it – to recover- and become clean.
+We listened.
+We wanted to believe.
+Laura looked fresh and happy.
+We were glad to see that.

-Then, the care worker recommended that Bella should confess.
+The care worker recommended that Laura should confess.